Pema Dechen: Early life

 From an early age, Ashi Pema Dechen received a traditional education.

 Marriage and family

-She married Bhutan's second king, a cross cousin, Jigme Wangchuck, in 1932 when she was 14 years old.
-They were second cousins.
+She married Bhutan's second king, a cross cousin, Jigme Wangchuck, in 1932, when she was 14 years old.
+They were second cousins and she was his second wife.
 Ashi Pema Dechen was the half-sister of the maternal grandfather of the current Queen of Bhutan, Jetsun Pema, and she was the great grandmother of the Fifth Druk Gyalpo, Jigme Khesar Namgyel Wangchuck.

 Her elder sister, Ashi Phuntsho Choden (1911–2003), was the first wife of her husband since 1923 when she was 12 years old, at Thinley Rabten Palace, Phodrang.

 Her children with the Second Druk Gyalpo were: